 There is no cure for crown rot and the tree will likely eventually die.
 Plant trees in areas with good drainage, as recommended previously.

 Commercially grown apples are subject to a variety of chemical treatments because apples are prone to so many disease and insect pests.
-But home growers can successfully grow apples without a deluge of chemicals by following a few tips: Plant disease resistant varieties suited to your area, grow them in full sun and well-drained soil, pick up debris promptly and learn to live with a few imperfections on the fruits.
+But home growers can successfully grow apples without a deluge of chemicals by following a few tips: Plant disease resistant varieties suited to your area, grow them in full sun and well-drained soil, pick up debris promptly and learn to live with a few imperfections on the homegrown apple.

 More information about common apple tree diseases: